navis-org/pymaid/docs/source/fetching_data.rst

 Fetching data from the server
 *****************************
 With minor exceptions, pymaid covers every API endpoint of your CATMAID server - i.e. you should be able to get all the data that your webbrowser has access to.
-Please see :ref:`_overview_link` for a list of available functions.

 Neurons
 -------